moonad-dotnet/moonad-dotnet.github.io/content/docs/result/resultTE.md

 ##### Exists (Func&lt;TResult, bool&gt;)

-Verify if `TResult` matches a given predicate and returns `true` if so or `false` if not or Result is not Ok.
+Verify if `TResult` matches a given predicate and returns its result if so, or `false` if Result is not Ok.

 ```c#
 Result<int, IError> result = 1;